LG MVEL2033F Microwave Washable Filters & Ventilation — Complete Guide

 When to Replace the MVEL2033F Charcoal Filter

-Charcoal filter replacement frequency depends on cooking volume and cooking style:
+How often you need to replace the charcoal filter depends on your cooking volume and style:

-If you notice cooking odors lingering in your kitchen longer than usual, or if your MVEL2033F seems less effective at odor removal, the charcoal filter likely needs replacement.
+If you notice cooking odors lingering in your kitchen longer than usual, or if your MVEL2033F seems less effective at odor removal, it’s likely time to replace the charcoal filter.

 MVEL2033F Charcoal Filter Part Number